Casting : Indy Eagle

 The Indy Eagle was one of four open-wheel Indy cars released in 1969 as part of the new Grand Prix Series.

-Hot Wheels Indy Eagle is a pretty good replica of the #48 Ford-Weslake Indy Eagle that was driven by rookie driver Jochen Rindt in the 1967 Indianapolis 500.
+Hot Wheels Indy Eagle is a fairly accurate replica of the #48 Ford-Weslake Indy Eagle that was driven by rookie driver Jochen Rindt in the 1967 Indianapolis 500.

 Jochen Rindt at the wheel of his 1967 Indy Eagle (L) ---- (R) Dan Gurney with a couple of Eagles, c.
 1966